 You don’t purchase a clip or photo, you license the right to use it in your project in the way described by the license.
 Licenses are either royalty-free or rights-managed.

 Royalty-free (RF) clips and photos may be used in an unlimited number of projects and mediums, for an unlimited duration, worldwide.
 An RF license is convenient, versatile, and pretty open-ended.

-Rights-managed (RM) clips are available for license on a per-project basis.
+Rights-managed (RM) clips and photos are available for license on a per-project basis.
 They are typically more distinct in content and style.
 The license is defined by a combination of medium (such as advertising or film), usage (such as theatrical or online advertising), scale (region or audience), and duration.
-With an RM license, you can license only for the uses you require and you can license clips exclusively for your project.
+With an RM license, you can license only for the uses you require and you can license clips and photos exclusively for your project.

-Clips released for commercial uses have all necessary model and property releases.
+Clips and photos released for commercial uses have all necessary model and property releases.
 They may be used in virtually any commercial or editorial context, including commercials, documentaries, films, corporate videos, websites, video games, and software applications.

-A clip could be editorial-only for a few reasons: The people in it are recognizable (famous or not), and have not signed model releases.
+A clip or photo could be editorial-only for a few reasons: The people in it are recognizable (famous or not), and have not signed model releases.
 The location the footage was shot at requires a property release, but it was not obtained.
 Trademarks, logos, or copyrighted works of art are identifiable.